openego/eDisGo/doc/quickstart.rst

     edisgo = EDisGo(ding0_grid="path/to/ding0_grid")

     # 2. Add a future generator park (optional, from the OpenEnergy DataBase).
+    #    Scenario names depend on the grid format: "nep2035"/"ego100" for legacy
+    #    grids, "eGon2035"/"eGon100RE" (with an engine=... argument) for current
+    #    geo-referenced grids.
     edisgo.import_generators(generator_scenario="nep2035")

     # 3. Create worst-case load and feed-in time series.